noyonfroehampton/org.roehampton.OS.FuadHasanNoyon/week5.md

 # 1. Check Connectivity
+echo "[CHECK] Network Connectivity..."
+# Send exactly 1 ping packet (-c 1)
+# Wait max 2 seconds for a response (-W 2) to avoid hanging
+# Redirect output to /dev/null to keep the terminal clean
-echo "[CHECK] Network Connectivity..." if ping -c 1 -W 2 "$SERVER_IP" > /dev/null; then
+if ping -c 1 -W 2 "$SERVER_IP" > /dev/null; then
     echo "  [OK] Server is reachable." else
+    # If ping fails, print error and exit the script immediately with error code 1
     echo "  [FAIL] Server is NOT reachable.
 Exiting." exit 1 fi